 Here’s a trick that will save you from having to get the carpet shampooed:

 - Blot up as much of the detergent as possible with paper towels or a wet cloth.
 You should not scrub the area at this point—just blot and use a dry cloth to soak up any excess moisture that remains.

 - Mix one-part stain remover spray with three parts of water in a spray bottle and apply directly to the stain.
 Let sit for five minutes before blotting again with clean towels or cloths.
 Repeat until no more residue remains on the surface of your carpet.

 - Lastly, rinse the area thoroughly with warm water until no more soap bubbles appear in the suds from your sponge or brush (this could take several minutes).
 Blot until dry and vacuum away remaining soap residue from carpet fibres using a brush attachment on your vacuum cleaner.

-You Can Also Find: How To Dry Carpet Fast After Cleaning.
+Related Post: How To Dry Carpet Fast After Cleaning.

 FAQs – Get More Answers Here!

 How To Get Soap Out Of Carpet Without Vacuum?